 - What contains the genetic material from the male? (pollen)

 - If the seeds from this flower were planted, would this be an example of sexual or asexual propagation? (sexual propagation)

 - Explain to the students that they will be creating an origami flower to model the anatomy of a flower.

-- Follow the instructions on the Origami Flower PowerPoint to create the flower petals.
+- Follow the instructions on the Origami Flower Instructions PowerPoint slides and/or the Origami Parts of a Flower video to create the flower petals.